15 Best Interview Questions to Ask Candidates [According to Hiring Experts]

 Gerrid Smith, Chief Marketing Office at Joy Organics, likes to take interviews as an opportunity to understand how candidates handle uncomfortable situations.

 “Interviews often concentrate on aspects of a candidate’s job history, such as knowledge, skill level, and experience.
-But overall likeability can also have a big impact on whether or not a new employee fits in and succeeds.
+However, overall likeability can also have a big impact on whether or not a new employee fits in and succeeds.
 One way to get at this quality is to ask the applicant about times when they might have been put under pressure.
 How a candidate expresses their response—as well as how they respond to your question—can reveal a lot about how well that person will fit into your company’s culture.”

 “Explain something complicated that you understand very well.”